 While the museum’s opening date may have been delayed, Hanks’s initial statements during the 2020 Oscars ceremony still ring true: After noting that Los Angeles has hosted a selfie museum, but that “there has never been a museum dedicated to the art and science of motion pictures” in the city with such close ties to cinema, the actor stated: “It’s going to be a very big deal.”

-This article originally appeared online in February 2020; it was updated on February 3, 2o21, to include current information.
+This article originally appeared online in February 2020; it was updated on February 3, 2o21, and again on July 21, 2021, to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips